Suffolk Archives Coronavirus update

 All branches of Suffolk Archives (Bury St Edmunds, Ipswich and Lowestoft) remain closed until further notice.

-While we are closed users can still browse the website and search the catalogue, as well as purchase and download digital images.
-Please visit the Using the Website page for further information.
+There is no change to the services users can access online; they can still browse the website and search the catalogue, as well as purchase and download digital images.
+Further information is available on our Using the Website page.

 We will continue to update this page as and when new information becomes available.